SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 to subclass an existing class
 from a resource you don't control.

+..
+REWRITE ENDED HERE

 XXX When to Use a Reference Type
 --------------------------------

+..
+XXX Move or delete.

-If you're used to working in object-oriented languages like Objective-C or C++, you may be in the habit of writing a lot of classes.
+    If you're used to working in object-oriented languages like Objective-C or C++,
+    you may be in the habit of writing a lot of classes.
     In Swift,
     you don't need classes as often as you might expect.
     The major reasons to use a class are when you're working with a framework whose API uses classes and when you want to refer to the same instance of a type in multiple places.

 XXX Working With Frameworks That Use Classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~